 Below is a photograph of my eldest son and I near Mono Lake, California, during my first digital photography trip in October 2009.
 He also had a digital camera and we've been on several other photography trips together since then.

-Since October 2021, I’ve been excited and grateful to be able to focus full time on landscape and nature photography.
+Since October 2021, I’ve been excited and grateful to be able to spend more time on landscape and nature photography.
 I look forward to making and sharing more photographs to inspire others to get outside, be creative, improve their physical and mental well-being, and help protect the locations photographed.

 Prioritize the well-being of nature over photography.